kanboard/kanboard/doc/plugin-authentication-architecture.markdown

 1. If the user session is already open, execute registered providers that implements `SessionCheckProviderInterface`
 2. Execute all providers that implements `PreAuthenticationProviderInterface`
 3. If the end-user submit the login form, providers that implements `PasswordAuthenticationProviderInterface` are executed
-4. If the end-user want to use OAuth2, the selected provider will be executed
+4. If the end-user wants to use OAuth2, the selected provider will be executed
 5. After a successful authentication, the last registered `PostAuthenticationProviderInterface` will be used
 6. Synchronize user information if necessary